THE DEEP CHECK

 THE OCEAN Is runaway, catastrophic global heating really in our future?

 Graphs by climate scientists at Berkeley Earth show that atmospheric temperatures have risen 2 C (3.6 F) since 1830 CE.
-That was also the end of the Little Ice Age.
+Incidentally, that was also the end of The Little Ice Age.

 The upper ocean (200 m, 600 ft.) temperature has only risen 1 C (1.8 F).